 This work examines the childhood obesity epidemic, its foundations, and strategies for reducing its prevalence.
 There is currently a plethora of information, opinions and sometimes contradictory data surrounding the subject.
 Although overweight and obesity has existed presumably since the dawn of mankind, it has been relatively uncommon in most societies.
 Historically, only the wealthy have had the ability to overindulge.

 However, in the last several decades the incidence of obesity has increased substantially among adults and children.
 Thus, it is clear that something(s) about our society creates an environment in which obesity is commonplace.
 But what and to what extent is not as clear.
-Consequently, this review seeks to consolidate the literature by addressing the causes and effective treatments for childhood obesity in a way that provides an accurate informational resource for stakeholders who may include health professionals, parents and community members with a commitment to engage this challenge.
+Consequently, this review seeks to consolidate the literature by addressing the causes and effective treatments for childhood obesity prevention in a way that provides an accurate informational resource for stakeholders who may include health professionals, parents and community members with a commitment to engage this challenge.
 We need to find solutions for childhood obesity.

 Is Childhood Obesity an Epidemic?

 Obesity is a condition in which an individual suffers from an excess of body fat and associated health disparities.
 Since its prevalence is becoming continuously more frequent in the developed world, it raises concern.
 Consequently, in the United States childhood obesity statistics are quite appalling.
 16.9% for children.
 Perhaps this is little surprise given that 34.9% of adults are obese.
 Thus, the World Health Organization defines it as a global epidemic.
 1, 2, 3